qcabel/park-recommendation/README.md

 `parkFinderZip/parkrank.py`.

 ### Part IV.
-Zip code based park filter and APP deployment
+Zip code based park filter and app deployment

 A subset of parks will be considered for ranking given the user provided zip code `find_zipcode_nearby_parks.ipynb`.
 The web app interface can be found at `parkFinderZip/zipMap.html` and